VivaLaPanda/smithdev.io-frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Alongside the default process use the `npm run prodBuild` to build with the prod flag as well as carry out some optimizations.
+If you are using this command, the following packages must be installed.

+* `npm install -g webp-converter-cli`

+Optimizations that occur:

+* Convert all image assets to .webp

 ## Running unit tests